‘Spring Pools’ by Robert Frost describes the passage of time through the image of a pool of water melting as trees bud at the beginning of summer.

 In the second stanza, the speaker gives the reader a little more information about why the water is going to disappear.
 Immediately, the poem turns away from the water and to “The trees”.
 They have a power that is disruptive to the ecosystem as it is currently situated.
 Right now, the “buds” are “pent-up” or closed.
 But, when they open, the woods will move from being spring woods to “summer woods”.
 The leaves will expand and in their larger form, cover more of the sky.
 The “nature” below the canopy will “darken”.

-Frost has crafted an interesting dynamic in this final lines of ‘Spring Pools’ as the speaker, who has no power to change the comings and goings of the seasons, or influence the trees, acts as if he does.
+Frost has crafted an interesting dynamic in the final lines of ‘Spring Pools’ as the speaker, who has no power to change the comings and goings of the seasons, or influence the trees, acts as if he does.

 Think twice before they use their powers